axibase/atsd-use-cases/tutorials/docker-monitoring/README.md

 Containers are wrapped-up applications and pieces of software that include all dependencies but use a shared kernel with other containers.
 Essentially, containers are isolated sets of processes in the userspace on the host operating system.
 While Hypervisors abstract the entire device, containers just abstract the operating system kernel.
 One important limitation is the fact that all containers running on a single machine must use the same kernel, Host OS, whereas with Hypervisors each VM can run its own Guest OS with different kernels.

 Another key difference between containers and VMs is execution speed.
 Launching a VM can take several minutes and is often very resource intensive.
 So, launching several VMs requires some planning and scheduling.
 You can launch multiple containers within seconds, as they are very lightweight.
-This kind of performance and scalability leads to a new type, maybe even a new generation, of distributed applications where containers are automatically launching and stopping depending on various factors like user traffic, events, queries, scheduled tasks, etc.
+This kind of performance and scalability leads to a new type, or even a new generation, of distributed applications where containers are automatically launching and stopping depending on various factors like user traffic, events, queries, scheduled tasks, etc.

 ### Micro-services and the Right Approach to Collecting Docker Performance Data

 Executing containers on Docker enables decomposition of applications into microservices which improves fault tolerance and manageability.
 However, the side effect is more challenging performance monitoring, since microservice life cycles are often very short.
 The lifespan of containers can be as short as just a few minutes – in some cases even seconds – while Virtual Machines can have lifespans measured in years.
-So while treating containers like VMs might seem convenient, it is a misleading analogy.
+Treating containers like VMs might seem convenient, it is a misleading analogy.

 Container statistics are often gathered for a short timespan, meaning that traditional ways of monitoring are not applicable.
 Once the container is terminated, the data becomes obsolete for the purpose of troubleshooting, since the workload has been taken over by a new container.
 Instead of chasing individual container identifiers, consider monitoring applications and services based on labels: application name, type, role, function, etc. This can be accomplished by leveraging container labels to encode type, role, or function groups.
-To provide a meaningful amount of metadata about each micro-service, container labels should include:
+To provide a meaningful amount of metadata about each micro-service, container labels needs to include:

 * Service or application name.
 * Function such as database, message-broker, http-server.
 * Environment such as testing, staging, production.
-* Datacenter topology: dc name, region, availability zone.
+* Data center topology: dc name, region, availability zone.

 When such a naming conventions are enforced, monitoring and alerting tools can visualize and prioritize data based on predefined labels.
 For example, you can easily report on several critical metrics:

 * Average CPU utilization for containers that are part of the specified service name.
 * Number of logins for micro-services that execute the authentication function for web applications.
-* Total memory allocated and used by containers that are part of API applications hosted in a particular datacenter.
+* Total memory allocated and used by containers that are part of API applications hosted in a particular data center.

 The more metadata you have about each container, the easier to aggregate relevant information.
 With this approach you are not looking at statistics from terminated containers.
 Moreover, you see exactly what is happening at the microservice, service, and application level.
 You can look at the big picture or drilldown to the smallest details.